Liam Payne Details “Really Severe” Mental Health and Sobriety Struggles While in One Direction - E! Online

 The singer, 27, opened up on The Diary of a CEO podcast on Sunday, June 6, about experiencing suicidal ideation and alcohol issues during his time in the British boy band, which took a hiatus in 2015.

 Liam shared, "I was worried how far my rock bottom was going to be.
 Where's rock bottom for me?
 And you would never have seen it.
-I'm very good at hiding it...
+I'm very good at hiding it.
 No one would ever have seen it."

 Host Stephen Bartlett asked if his mental health challenges included suicidal ideation, and Liam said, "Yeah.
 There is some stuff that I have definitely never, never spoken about.
 It was really, really, really severe.
 And it was a problem.
 And it was only until I saw myself after that, I was like 'Right, I need to fix myself.'"